 On average 1/5th of a retailer’s security budget is spent on “cyber kill chain activities” related to the disruption of an attack before it happens.
 Despite this heavy investment, breaches are still happening and most organizations still struggle with their ability to detect and contain denial of service attacks and to promptly detect data that is being exfiltrated.

 These cyber attacks are not limited to brick and mortar facilities.
-Google, Facebook, Amazon and other online organizations are not immune.
+Google, Facebook, Amazon, and other online organizations are not immune.
 They all collect and use information about their customers for targeted advertising, sale to third parties, and data analysis.
-It would be shocking to most users to understand the breadth of information that is collected about them, how it is used and transferred with other parties.
+It would be shocking to most users to understand the breadth of information that is collected about them, how it is used, and transferred with other parties.

-In additional to corporate cyber attack vulnerabilities where attackers seek to acquire highly valuable customer data, the retail industry must also protect point of sale and IOT Devices.
+In additional to corporate cyber attack vulnerabilities where attackers seek to acquire highly valuable customer data, the retail industry must also protect point-of-sale and IOT Devices.
 There has been a recent wave of cyber attacks on these devices since they are very common within retail operations and standard cyber defense solutions are often unable to detect these advanced threats.

 Retailers also have compliance responsibilities related to PCI DSS.
 Attackers will often move through retail and third party payment networks acquiring customer data and looking for the potential to divert funds.
 The retailer owns the responsibility for ensuring that payment card data is protected and must monitor its systems to ensure that no unexpected changes have occurred and that the integrity of the connection is maintained at all times.
-Attacks have become increasingly more sophisticated and malicious and in turn, intrusions and breaches progressively more difficult to detect.
+Attacks have become increasingly more sophisticated and malicious.
+In turn, intrusions and breaches progressively more difficult to detect.

 Recent high profile breaches at retailers have shown that breach detection is not reliably being addressed.
 We are also seeing that organizations that have not demonstrated sufficient security measures have left themselves not only at risk of losing customers, but they have also left themselves exposed for other financial consequences.